IBLP & ATI

 Coaching and Christian Counseling

-Are you stuck in fear and guilt and feel unable to move forward?
+Does fear and guilt strike whenever you try to move forward?

-Have friends and family still in the cult vilified you and left you isolated?
+Have friends and family still in the cult vilified you or left you isolated?

-Did you raise children in this belief system, and now you are struggling with its impacts on them?
+Did you raise children in this belief system and find yourself consumed by pain and self-blame because you now see negative impacts on their lives?

-Did you experience physical or sexual abuse by people who you thought were spiritual leaders?
+Did you experience extreme punishments or sexual abuse by people who you thought were spiritual leaders?

 Are you dealing with overwhelming impacts to you physically, emotionally, relationally, and spiritually?